hyperledger/bevel/docs/source/guides/networkyaml-besu.md

 The sections in the sample configuration file are
 <a name="type"></a>
 type
-: `type` defines the platform choice like corda/fabric/indy/quorum/besu, here in the example its **besu**.
+: `type` defines the platform choice like corda/fabric/indy/quorum/besu, here in the example it's **besu**.

 <a name="version"></a>
 version